obss/trapper/README.md

 </p>

 Trapper is an NLP library that aims to make it easier to train transformer based models on downstream tasks.
-It wraps the HuggingFace's `transformers` library to provide the transformer model implementations and training mechanisms.
+It wraps [huggingface/transformers](http://github.com/huggingface/transformers) to provide the transformer model implementations and training mechanisms.
 It defines abstractions with base classes for common tasks encountered while using transformer models.
 Additionally, it provides a dependency-injection mechanism and allows